 Just as with in-person exams (for which the default mode of completion for an entire exam cohort is to handwrite) you are not able to choose your mode of completion.

-Additional technical time for Handwritten and Mixed Mode exams
+Additional technical time for Handwritten / Upload and Mixed Mode exams

-If the mode of completion for your online exam is Handwritten Mode or Mixed Mode, you will have an additional 30-minutes of ‘technical time’ built into your overall exam time in Inspera.
-The technical time is for you to scan and upload your exam response(s) to Inspera.
+If the mode of completion for your online exam is Handwritten / Upload or Mixed mode, you will have an additional 30-minutes of ‘technical time’ built into your overall exam time in Inspera.
+The technical time is for you to scan, or convert to a PDF, and upload your exam response(s) to Inspera.
 You can do so throughout the exam (after you complete a question, for example) or at the end of your exam writing time.

 Technical time will not be necessary for Typed Mode exams as you will type your response(s) directly into Inspera.